If you have travel sickness, you may get several symptoms, including:

 - children between the age of two and 12

-- women – especially when pregnant, when on their period, or taking hormone medicines
+- women – especially when pregnant, on their period or if they are taking hormone medicines

 - people who get migraines

-As well as the methods listed under our treatment section, there are several things you can do to help prevent travel sickness when you're travelling including the following.
+As well taking medicines and therapies, there are several things you can do to help prevent travel sickness, which include the following.

-- Your position can affect your chances of getting travel sickness – wherever possible, drive a car instead of being a passenger, sit in the front seat of a car or bus, sit over the wing in a plane, or sit in the centre of a ship or on the upper deck.
+- Your position can affect your chance of getting travel sickness.
+Wherever possible, drive a car instead of being a passenger or sit in the front seat of a car or bus.
+It may also help to sit over the wing in a plane, or in the centre of a ship or on the upper deck.

 - Keep your eyes fixed on the horizon.

 - Don’t read or watch a video screen – look outside the vehicle instead.

 - Open a window to let fresh air in.